The Life Cycle Method for Understanding Media Manipulation and Disinformation

 The media manipulation life cycle (MMLC) forms the basis of the Casebook, giving a common framework for journalists, researchers, technologists, and members of civil society to understand the origins and impacts of disinformation and its relation to the wider information ecosystem.1 Situated in the emerging field of Critical Internet Studies,2 this research methodology combines social science and data science to create a new framework for studying sociotechnical systems and their vulnerabilities.3

-For more information on the Life Cycle model, selection criteria, coding process, and research methods, please refer to our code book and our primer on investigative digital ethnography.
+For more information on the life cycle model, selection criteria, coding process, and research methods, please refer to our code book and our primer on investigative digital ethnography.

 The Media Manipulation Life Cycle

-Each case is written according to the five stages defined in the MMLC, allowing researchers to analyze the order, scale and scope of the campaign in question, as well as the actors involved, platforms used, vulnerabilities (both social and technical) exploited, and outcomes.
+Each case is written according to the five stages defined in the MMLC, allowing researchers to analyze the order, scale, and scope of the campaign in question, as well as the actors involved, platforms used, vulnerabilities (both social and technical) exploited, and outcomes.

 Stage 1: Manipulation campaign planning and origins

 The first stage documents the origins or planning stage of a campaign and is generally limited to conversations by a small group of operators or campaign participants, who develop narratives, images, videos, or other material to be spread online as “evidence.”
-In effect, it details the intended strategies, tactics, and goals of the campaign.
+In effect, Stage 1 details the intended strategies, tactics, and goals of the campaign.